 Drawing from a background in competitive figure skating, Kimberly first started performing in circuses, theatres and ice shows as an aerialist for companies such as: Sea World, Aloft Aerial Arts, Midnight Circus, Cirque Volia, GOP Varietes, Krystalpalast Variete, Royal Caribbean Cruise Lines, Princess Cruise Lines, Aerial Angels and Cirkus Prinsessan.
 Having a love of all things circus she picked up hula hooping, hand balancing and hand-to-hand acrobatics while training in Chicago (Aloft), Montreal (ENC coaches) and Vermont (NECCA).
 She spends a lot of time on the road performing duo acrobatics and comedy show with her husband (Dan Craig) as a headliner for Princess Cruises, Princess Cruises Japan, and countless street art festivals around Canada the World.

-Kimberly is a co-founder of PCA and loves to share her knowledge through teaching classes, workshops and private lessons.
+Kimberly is a co-founder of Prairie Circus Arts and loves to share her knowledge through teaching classes, workshops and private lessons.
 She is really excited to help you meet your goals by breaking down skills and focusing on strong foundations.
-She teaches classes in handstands and aerial silk.
+She currently teaches classes in handstands and aerial silk.

-After years of training in 2015 she entered her first competition and placed 3rd in the Semi Pro division at the Canadian Pole Fitness Championship.
+In 2015, after years of training, she entered her first competition and placed 3rd in the Semi-Pro division at the Canadian Pole Fitness Championship.

 Certifications and training: